MicroHealthLLC/mPATH/README.md

         passenger_enabled on;
         rails_env development;

-# Enter your maps api
+# Enter your maps api key along with google and microsoft

 /var/www/mGis